 A diazepam overdose may result in serious health consequences, including death.
 Benzodiazepine overdoses, including those involving diazepam, are a growing problem in the United States.
 The Centers for Disease Control reported a dramatic increase in deaths from benzodiazepine use between 2001 and 2014, with approximately 8,000 deaths occurring in 2014, a significant uptick from less than 1,000 deaths in 2001.5 Anyone who takes this prescription medication or is close with someone who does should be able to recognize the signs of an overdose so that they can be treated immediately.
 But first, it’s important to understand what diazepam abuse looks like.

-Risky Overdose Symptoms
+Diazepam Overdose Symptoms

 In its simplest terms, a diazepam overdose occurs when a person takes too much of the medication.
 When the body cannot handle the excess amount of medication, side effects and overdose symptoms develop.
 The signature indicators of a diazepam overdose are a deep sleep and a slowed breathing rate.